How Manual Underwriting Works, What to Expect

 “Compensating factors” make your application more attractive, and they might be required for approval.
 These are specific guidelines defined by lenders or loan programs, and each one you meet improves your chances.
 The tips above should work in your favor, and specifics for FHA manual underwriting are listed below.

 Depending on your credit score and debt-to-income ratios, you might need to satisfy one or more of these requirements for FHA approval.

-- Additional income: In some cases, automated underwriting cannot count overtime, seasonal earnings, and other items as part of your income.
+- Additional income: In some cases, automated underwriting ignores overtime, seasonal earnings, and other items as part of your income.
 But with manual underwriting, you might be able to use that extra income (as long as you can document the income and can expect it to continue).

 Tips for the Process

 Plan for a slow and time-consuming process.
-An actual person needs to go through the documents you provide and determine whether or not you qualify for the loan.
+An actual person needs to go through each document you provide and determine whether or not you qualify for the loan.
 Unfortunately, that takes time.

 Homebuying process: If you’re making an offer, build in plenty of time for underwriting before closing.
 Include a financing contingency so that you can get your earnest money back if your lender denies your application.
-Your real estate agent can explain your options to you.
+Your real estate agent can explain your options to you and can provide suggestions on how to present your offer.
 Especially in hot markets, you may be less attractive as a buyer if you require manual underwriting.

 Explore alternatives: If manual underwriting does is not successful for you, there may be other ways to get housing.
 Hard money lenders might be a temporary solution while you build credit or wait for negative items to fall off your credit report.
 A private lender, co-borrower, or cosigner (when chosen responsibly) might also be an option.
 Finally, you may decide that it just makes more sense to rent until you can get approved.